thegworld/gtx-browser/docs/sublime_ide.md

 `Preferences > Settings - Default` to see all the available settings for Sublime.
 You can override any of these in `Preferences > Settings - User`.

-Here are some settings that help match the Chromium style guide:
+Here are some settings that help match the GTx Browser style guide:
 ```
 {
-  // Basic Chromium style preferences
+  // Basic GTx Browser style preferences
   "rulers": [80],
   "tab_size": 2,
   "trim_trailing_white_space_on_save": true,